Joe Moore, President

 Joe Moore Strategies, LLC

-Alderman, City of Chicago
+Alderman, City of Chicago (1991-2019)

-Moore was elected to the Chicago City Council at the age of 32, the youngest person serving in the body at that time.
+Moore was elected to the Chicago City Council at 32, the youngest person serving in the body at that time.
 During his long tenure on the City Council, Joe was widely acknowledged for his political independence, effectiveness, and ability to build coalitions across the political spectrum.
-He served as chairman of a number of City Council committees, including the powerful Committee on Housing and RealEstate.
+He served as chairman of a number of City Council committees, including the powerful Committee on Housing and Real Estate.
 During his time on the Council, Moore interacted and built relationships with business and labor leaders, real estate developers, city department heads, sister agencies, and government officials at the federal, state, county, and local levels.
 Moore also served as his ward’s committeeman, a political position that enabled him to further build his friendships with elected officials at all levels of government.

 Moore gained worldwide renown as the first elected official in the United States to implement “participatory budgeting,” a process of democratic deliberation and decision-making in which community residents decide how to allocate a portion of a municipal budget.
 The process, which began in Moore’s 49th Ward, has expanded to over 30 cities in the U.S. and Canada.
-Moore’s connections and friendships extend nationally through his longtime service on the National League of Cities (NLC), an organization that advocates on behalf of the country's 19,000 cities, towns, and villages.
-Moore served in numerous leadership positions including the NLC's Board of Directors and chaired a number of the organization’s policy committees and councils.
+Moore’s connections and friendships extend nationally through his longtime service to the National League of Cities (NLC), an organization that advocates on behalf of the country's 19,000 cities, towns, and villages.
+Moore served in numerous leadership positions including the NLC's Board of Directors and chaired several of the organization’s policy committees and councils.
 There he worked with local elected officials from cities large and small to develop national municipal policy priorities and explore best practices to ensure professional development.

 Moore also served as President of the National Democratic Municipal Officials organization (DMO), a Democratic National Committee affiliate, where he developed a national advisory board of corporate government affairs directors, trade association professionals, organized labor leaders, policy organizations, and lobbyists to build bridges of understanding and garner support for the organization.
-Moore continues to remain involved with DMO as a “President-Emeritus,” and his wife, Barbara Moore, serves as the organization’s Executive Director.
-Moore graduated cum laude with a degree in political science from Knox College in Galesburg, Illinois, and received his law degree from DePaul University College of Law where he served on the DePaul Law Review.
+Moore continues to remain involved with DMO as a “President-Emeritus,” and his wife, Barbara Moore, served as the organization’s Executive Director prior to joining Joe Moore Strategies.